David Hockney’s Harry Styles painting to go on show at National Portrait Gallery

 “Hockney is one of the most internationally respected and renowned artists today, and to see his new portraits, made over the last couple of years and which demonstrate his constant and continuing ingenuity and creative force, is life-affirming.”

-The National Portrait Gallery reopened in June following a three-year, £41.3 million refurbishment.
+The National Portrait Gallery reopened in June following a three-year, £41.3m refurbishment.